 In order to ensure precise proportionality of votes cast per party, TIME proposes that the PR system selected includes a 5% qualification threshold.
-This would guarantee that parties met this threshold before gaining representation at Westminster, unless that party has won a specific constituency seat or seats.
+This would guarantee that parties met this threshold before gaining representation at Westminster, unless that party has won a specific constituency seat, or seats.

-TIME proposes that there should be a series of UK-wide referendums held to decide once-and-for-all whether or not to adopt a proportional representation system for UK parliamentary elections.
+TIME proposes that there should be a series of UK-wide referendums held to decide once-and-for-all whether or not to adopt such a proportional representation system for UK parliamentary elections.
 These referendums would be formed as follows:

 1) Retain First-Past-the-Post (FPTP)

 2) Change to a type of Proportional Representation (PR).